input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 proof of secret.

 The next step is when an elector signs this commitment with its secret key, specifies the epoch's number and attaches its public key.
-In this case everybody can check who created this commitment and which epoch this commitment relates to.
+In this case, everybody can check who created this commitment and which epoch this commitment relates to.

 Subsequently, an elector sends its commitment to other electors, so eventually each elector collects